-Looking for answers about Super Eagles’ next match, including their opponent, date, and kickoff time?
+Looking for answers about Super Eagles’ next match, including their opponent, date, and kick off time?

 We've got you covered.
 Here’s everything you need to know about Nigeria’s upcoming fixture.